Peer Reviewed Articles on Alkaline Diet.

 Life on earth depends on appropriate pH levels in and around living organisms and cells.
 Human life requires a tightly controlled pH level in the serum of about 7.4 (a slightly alkaline range of 7.35 to 7.45) to survive.
 The ability of the body to maintain this level of pH can be compromised by poor diet, lack of or excessive exercise, pollutants, dehydration, and stress.
-From available evidence, it would be prudent to consider an alkaline diet to reduce morbidity and mortality from the chronic diseases that are plaguing our aging population. (www.ncbi.nlm.nih.gov/pmc/articles/PMC3195546/)
+From available evidence, it would be prudent to consider the effects of alkaline water on the body and an alkaline diet to reduce morbidity and mortality from the chronic diseases that are plaguing our aging population. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3195546/)

 Not only do AlkaViva water ionizers produce clean, alkaline water, but they can also create a significant amount of diatomic hydrogen (H2) in the water.
 The peer-reviewed benefits from drinking H2 water are not covered in this article.